This blog was originally published in 2018 and has been updated for stats and relevancy.

-Questions to ask your RPO provider around scalability:
+Questions to ask your RPO provider about scalability:

 - If faced with an unexpected growth initiative, how will you scale in a given region?

-- Do you have an available, qualified “bench” of resources should we be hit with immediate need to scale?
+- Do you have an available, qualified “bench” of resources should we have an immediate need to scale?

 Data and analytics: Telling your "story"

 Having data to support your recruitment decisions provides full transparency, accountability and peace of mind that you’re on the path toward improvement.
-RPO providers understand this clearly, and vow to bring a team of business analysts who will integrate an analytics program that precisely informs your current processes and performance, then guides your company toward becoming a best-in-class talent acquisition program.
-Your RPO provider should be working hard to help you leverage internal and external data to support all talent and business-related decisions.
+RPO providers understand this clearly and will bring a team of business analysts who will integrate an analytics program that precisely informs your current processes and performance and guide your company toward becoming a best-in-class talent acquisition program.
+Your RPO provider should be working to help you leverage internal and external data to support all talent and business-related decisions.
 They should also recognize the “story” behind the numbers.

-For example, knowing how long a job stays open is still important – however, truly understanding the candidate experience and its impact on your business is even more critical, especially with advancements in social media and review websites being more prominent.
-Companies can no longer afford a poor candidate experience, as it has exponential impact.
-(That's revealed in WilsonHCG’s 2021 Fortune 500 Top 100 Employment Brands report.)
+For example, knowing how long a job stays open is still important – however, truly understanding the candidate experience and its impact on your business is even more critical, especially with the nature of social media.
+Companies can no longer afford a poor candidate experience, as it has an exponential impact.
+(That's revealed in WilsonHCG’s 2022 Fortune 500 Top 100 Employment Brands report.)

 At WilsonHCG, we monitor the candidate experience by tracking how long a candidate spends in the recruitment process from initial outreach to start date.
-We breakdown how many calendar days lie between each stage, and when we see delays, we look at candidate fallout and identify trends.
-We may find that candidates are spending 30+ days interviewing in a competitive labor market, and that the No. 1 reason they’re withdrawing from an opportunity is because they received an offer from another company over this period of time.
-This enables us to consult with our clients, as well as recommend the business need for a more timely interview process and ways in which the process can be improved upon.
+We break down how many calendar days lie between each stage, and when we see delays, we look at candidate fallout and identify trends.
+We may find that candidates are spending 30+ days interviewing in a competitive labor market, and that the No. 1 reason they’re withdrawing from an opportunity is because they received an offer from another company.
+This enables us to consult with our clients and provide recommendations on how they can improve the interview process.

 Ultimately, HR metrics and recruitment analytics are the foundation for change.
-Great stories can be told based on data, stories that inform important business decisions.
-As you weigh the performance of your RPO provider or evaluate potential partners, make certain you’re being told, precisely, the story behind the data.
+Great stories can be told based on data.
+As you weigh the performance of your RPO provider or evaluate potential partners, make sure you’re being told, precisely, the story behind the data.
 Data and analytics must be a two-way conversation.

-Questions to ask your RPO provider around data and analytics:
+Questions to ask your RPO provider about data and analytics: